sanikabhangare/two-pass-assembler-ia32/README.md

 vaishnavi - 25111013

 I worked on the register validation part.
 The isRegister() function checks whether a given register is one of the supported IA-32 registers such as EAX, EBX, ECX, EDX, ESI, EDI, ESP, and EBP.
 The checkTwoRegisters() function validates two register operands, while checkOneRegister() validates a single register operand.
 If an invalid register is provided, an error message is displayed and the validation returns false.

+Krishna - 25111003

+Worked on valid and invalid instruction validation.
+Checked whether the mnemonic/instruction is valid using isValidMnemonic().
+Handled instructions like INC, DEC, MUL, and DIV, which require one register.
+Handled other instructions that require two registers.